-(A) Approximately \$585,000 of property taxes levied in collection year 2009 were not received by the District until March 2010.
+- (A) Approximately \$585,000 of property taxes levied in collection year 2009 were not received by the District until March 2010. - (B) Represents property that has been excluded from the District, but is still subject to the District's debt service mill levy.

-EBERT METROPOLITAN DISTRICT SCHEDULE OF DEBT SERVICE REQUIREMENTS TO MATURITY December 31, 2010
+EBERT METROPOLITAN DISTRICT SCHEDULE OF DEBT SERVICE REQUIREMENTS TO MATURITY December 31, 2011

-Limited Tax General Obligation Refunding and Improvement Bonds Dated December 6, 2007
+Limited Tax General Obligation Refunding and Improvement Bonds Dated December 6, 2007 on June 1 and December 1